dword1511/raspiraw/README.md

 N.B.: old images are easily identified: the EXIF-tag 'model' is 'ov5647' for old images and 'RP_OV5647' for new images.

-The makefile now supports compilation on 64bit Linux systems.
-This might break compilation on a Raspberry Pi, I will check (and correct if necessary) as soon as possible.
+The makefile now supports compilation on the RPI (but see note below) and on 64bit Linux systems.

 Prerequisites
 =============